epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 - _What is the average position of the links in the shortest paths compared to the average position of the links in the player's paths?_

 ## Methodology
 The main idea is to conduct an analysis at two levels.
 We plan to compare both globally and locally the influence of the link positions on the CTR.
-By globally, we mean that we want to investigate wether the links with highest CTR are the ones which appear in average on top of the articles.
+By globally, we mean that we want to investigate whether the links with highest CTR are the ones which appear in average on top of the articles.
 By locally, it means that we will conduct this analysis at the scale of each source article, to have a higher precision.

 This tackles two different problems and the analysis will return different results and variances:
 - The global vision helps understanding if we simply need to put the links going to a given page at the top if we want to increase overall clicks (no matter their source).